-If you have done just a little bit of mattress research, you have probably come across Tuft & Needle’s Mint mattress and Purple’s original mattress.
-They each have some hilarious commercials, but how are the actual mattresses?
+If someone has done just a little bit of mattress research, they have probably come across Tuft & Needle’s Mint mattress and Purple’s original mattress.
+They each have some hilarious commercials and are both very popular for good reasons.

-Well, I have tried them both, and I can say they are fantastic bed-in-a-box mattresses.
-They contain high-quality materials and are very comfortable.
+Well, I have tried them both, and I can say they are fantastic bed-in-a-box mattresses that contain high-quality materials and are very comfortable.

-- The Mint and the Purple are both very popular bed-in-a-box mattresses.
+- The Mint and the Purple are both very popular bed-in-a-box mattresses for good reasons.

-- They are sold for almost the same price.
+- They are sold for almost the same price despite the different construction.

-- The base layers are pretty much the same on both mattresses.
+- The base layers are pretty much the same on both mattresses and are pretty standard polyfoam layers seen elsewhere on the market.

 - The Mint contains an Adaptive Foam in its comfort layer, while the Purple contains a hyper-elastic gel polymer.

-- Light- and medium-weight sleepers should agree that the Purple is firmer than the Mint.
+- Light- and medium-weight sleepers should agree that the Purple is firmer than the Mint because of the way the gel grid functions.

-- The Mint has a balanced foam feel, but the Purple has a squishy yet firm gel feel.
+- The Mint has a balanced foam feel, but the Purple has a squishy yet firm gel feel that is unique and a little difficult to describe.

-- There is a soft and knitted cover on top of the Mint.
+- There is a soft and knitted cover on top of the Mint that contains antimicrobial protection.

-- Then, the first layer contains 3” of Adaptive Foam.
+- Then, the first layer contains 3” of Adaptive Foam that combines latex and memory foam qualities in one foam.

-- Finally, you have 7” of standard base polyfoam.
+- Finally, there is a 7” of standard base polyfoam.

-- The Purple’s cover is thin and very soft.
+- The Purple’s cover is thin and very soft and also doesn’t affect the overall feel of the mattress significantly.

-- On top, there are 2” of a Purple Smart Comfort Grid.
+- On top, there are 2” of a Purple Smart Comfort Grid, which is unique to the company and provides a firm but pressure-relieving feel.

-- Below that, there is a 3.5” layer of Plush Comfort Foam.
+- Below that, there is a 3.5” layer of Plush Comfort Foam that serves as a transition layer.

-- On the bottom, there are 4” of polyfoam.
+- On the bottom, there are 4” of polyfoam that functions as the support layer.

-- The Mint’s Adaptive Foam is a fascinating material.
-It is a softer foam that is easy to press your hand into.
-At the same time, it bounces back into place once you remove your hand.
-So, you will get some pressure relief from the Adaptive Foam, but you shouldn’t have trouble moving around on the mattress.
+- The Mint’s Adaptive Foam is a fascinating material, because it is a softer foam that is easy to press one’s hand into.
+At the same time, it bounces back into place once someone removes their hand.
+So, people will get some pressure relief from the Adaptive Foam, but they shouldn’t have trouble moving around on the mattress.

-- Those of you who have slept on memory foam mattresses know that the material can make you sleep hot.
-However, Adaptive Foam does not have this issue.
-It features an open-celled structure which makes the material more breathable.
+- Those people who have slept on memory foam mattresses know that the material can make them sleep hot, but the Adaptive Foam does not have this issue.
+It features an open-celled structure which makes the material more breathable and cooler.

-- Okay, so I said the Adaptive Foam is an interesting material.
-That’s true.
-However, the Purple’s hyper-elastic gel polymer is about as unique as you can get.
-It forms a gel grid that is firm and supportive until you press in hard enough.
+- Okay, so I said the Adaptive Foam is an interesting material, but the Purple’s hyper-elastic gel polymer is about as unique as it gets.
+It forms a gel grid that is firm and supportive until someone presses in hard enough.
 Once you apply enough pressure, that specific area of the mattress will collapse.

 - This design makes the Purple a good match for combination sleepers.
-When you are on your back, the gel grid will collapse under your butt.
-When you are on your side, it will collapse under your shoulders and hips.
+When someone is on their back, the gel grid will collapse under their butt, and when they are on their side, it will collapse under their shoulders and hips.
 Stomach sleeping, it shouldn’t collapse at all.

 - The gel grid is also a very breathable material.
 Just looking at it, you can see there are huge spaces through which air can flow.
 I have tried a lot of mattresses and can say the Purple sleeps almost completely temperature neutral.